Angelina is one of the 2023 Rare Disease Day Heroes

 This story has been shared by Angelina’s mum

-Angelina is four years old.
+Angelina is six years old.
 Her smile lights up her mummy and daddy’s heart each day.
-Behind her smile is a little girl fighting to walk, talk, eat and play.
+Behind her smile is a little girl fighting to walk, talk, eat, play and control her emotions.

-I was informed of Angelina’s diagnosis when I was 34 weeks pregnant, following a routine ultrasound.
-The probable outcome provided by most of the members of the medical team, was that Angelina was unlikely to have any quality of life and she would be unable to walk, communicate and would be severely delayed.
-I was given the option to terminate and had seven days to make this life-changing decision due to the impending birth being only weeks away.
+I was informed of Angelina’s diagnosis of ACC when I was 34 weeks pregnant, following a routine ultrasound.
+The probable outcome provided by most of the members of the medical team was that Angelina was unlikely to have any quality of life and she would be unable to walk, communicate and would be severely delayed.
+I was given the option to terminate the pregnancy and had seven days to make this life-changing decision due to the impending birth being only weeks away.

-We made the decision to proceed with the pregnancy and have our little angel and thank god we did, as she has defied the odds given to us.
-We wish to raise awareness and give other families hope that science is not always black and white and choosing hope, love and faith sometimes wins.
+My husband and I made the decision to proceed with the pregnancy and have our little angel and thank God we did, as she has defied the odds given to us.

 Following Angelina’s birth, we commenced early intervention therapy.
 This involved physiotherapy, occupational therapy, speech therapy, music therapy and Feldenkrais therapy.
+We also carried out therapy at home on a daily basis and my parents would assist in this as well – so it was around the clock.
 The early intervention has assisted Angelina immensely and she is a long way away from not having any quality of life.
-Angelina has also participated in intensive therapy programs at Therapy For Kids at Leichardt, and took her first amazing steps there when she was three and a half years old.
+Angelina has also participated in intensive therapy programs at Therapy For Kids at Leichardt and took her first amazing steps there when she was three and a half years old.

 We do not know what the future holds for Angelina, however, she has a fierceness in her that is indescribable.
-We know that gene therapy is something that may assist her in the future.
-As parents we will fight and raise awareness for this avenue to grow and pray that one day there is gene therapy available for our little angel and other families affected by CASK.
+As parents we will continue to raise awareness and fight for treatments and ultimately a CURE for Angelina and those families affected by CASK.